TL;DR

 | Executive Income Protection | A policy paid for by the company to provide a director with an income if they are off sick long-term. | It's a tax-deductible business expense and a highly-valued benefit for key staff. |

-| Relevant Life Cover | A tax-efficient death-in-service benefit for individual employees/directors, paid for by the company. | The company pays the premiums, which are not a P11D benefit, and the payout is tax-free. |
+| Relevant Life Cover | A tax-efficient death-in-service benefit for individual employees/directors, paid for by the company. | The company pays the premiums, which are not a P11D benefit, and the claim payment is potentially tax-efficient. |

-| Shareholder Protection | Provides funds for the remaining shareholders to buy the shares of a deceased or critically ill shareholder. | Ensures a smooth transition of ownership and prevents the deceased's family from being forced into the business. |
+| Shareholder Protection | Provides funds for the remaining shareholders to buy the shares of a deceased or critically ill shareholder. | can support a smooth transition of ownership and prevents the deceased's family from being forced into the business. |

 For Estate Planning

 - Gift Inter Vivos Insurance: If you gift a significant asset (like property or cash) to a loved one, it may be subject to Inheritance Tax (IHT) if you die within seven years.
-A Gift Inter Vivos policy is a specific type of life insurance that pays out a lump sum to cover this potential tax bill, ensuring your beneficiaries receive the full value of the gift.
+A Gift Inter Vivos policy is a specific type of life insurance that may pay out a lump sum to cover this potential tax bill, ensuring your beneficiaries receive the full value of the gift.

 The Application Process: A Smoother Journey with a Broker